Nkcemeka/Snap2MIDI/README.md

   <img src="./s2m.jpg" alt="My Image" width="700">
 </p>

 Snap2MIDI is a library that converts audio “snapshots” into MIDI.
-It includes several state-of-the-art (SOTA) models such as Onsets and Frames and Kong.
-The library is designed for ease of use, allowing users to quickly train these AMT (Automatic Music Transcription) architectures without writing any code.
+It includes several state-of-the-art (SOTA) models such as the hFT-Transformer by Sony, Onsets and Frames by Google and Kong by Bytedance.
+The library is designed for ease of use, allowing users to quickly train these AMT (Automatic Music Transcription) architectures without writing much code.
 Its codebase is also extensible: by following the established coding paradigm, users can add new datasets and integrate additional AMT models for training.

 ## Installation for Development Purposes
 -  First of all, clone this repo: